1. Voluntary Amendment Not in Response to USPTO Office Action/Letter [< This is the direct link to the electronic form.]

 3. Request to Divide Application [< This is the direct link to the electronic form.]

-WARNING: Filing a request to divide is not, by itself, a proper response to an Office action and does not relieve the duty to respond or take any other required action.
+WARNING: Filing a request to divide is not a proper response to an Office action and does not relieve the duty to respond or take any other required action.

 NOTE: To file a Request to Divide Registration, see Form # 7 in the overall category REGISTRATION MAINTENANCE/RENEWAL FORMS on the TEAS front page.